Job Opportunity: Academic Renal Pathologist

 Posted by: The Department of Pathology and Laboratory Medicine at Cedars-Sinai Medical Center

-The Department of Pathology and Laboratory Medicine at Cedars-Sinai Medical Center invites applications for a full-time academic position in the Renal Pathology Section.
+The Department of Pathology and Laboratory Medicine at Cedars-Sinai Medical Center invites applications for a full-time academic position in the Renal Pathology Division.
 Candidates must be board-certified/board eligible and qualified for an unrestricted California medical license.
 The successful candidate will join a group of five renal pathologists supporting the clinical and academic missions of one of the largest quaternary care hospitals in the United States.
-Candidates with secondary interest in another pathology subspecialty are also welcome to apply.
+Candidates with secondary interest in another pathology subspecialty may also apply.

 Cedars-Sinai is an 886 bed medical care facility located at the junction of West Hollywood and Beverly Hills, and is the largest private not-for-profit provider of health care on the West Coast, serving more than 9 million people in Los Angeles County.
 The Department of Pathology includes 48 clinical and 10 research faculty members, a residency program and 8 clinical fellowships, including a renal pathology fellowship.
 Clinical faculty are employed by Beverly Pathology, an independently contracted pathology group under the Cedars-Sinai Medical Foundation providing exclusive pathology services to the Medical Center.